drydart/flutter_sqlcipher/README.md

 ### How much does using this plugin increase my final app size?

-Due to the bundled SQLCipher libraries, your final APK size currently increases by about 7 MiB.
+Due to the bundled SQLCipher native libraries, your final APK size currently increases by about 7 MiB.
 We are actively investigating ways to reduce that footprint. (e.g.,
 [pruning `.so` files](https://github.com/sqlcipher/android-database-sqlcipher/issues/362)